Adding Feide login to a service¶

 For OpenID Connect, we do not have a separate test system. but you can test without publishing the service.
 The OpenID Connect configuration is available in OpenID Connect Discovery format from our login system.
 If the software supports OpenID Connect Discovery, you can configure the software with the following

 Issuer, and it should automatically fetch the required configuration: https://auth.dataporten.no

-In SAML 2.0, user information is transfered to the service as SAML 2.0 attributes in the login response.
-The software can typically make the attributes available to your service in various ways.
+The user information is transferred to the service as attributes groups in the login response.
+The software can typically make the attributes groups available to your service in various ways.